DIFFUSION CLOUD SERVICE

 4.3 In providing Support and Maintenance Services, we may process personal data.
 The processing of such personal data is covered by the Data Processing Supplement

 5 Fees and Payment Terms

-5.1 The Subscription Fees, Overage and Support Fees chargeable to the Customer as are set out on the Website at the time the Customer registers for Diffusion Cloud and as confirmed in the email confirmation sent by PUSH.
+5.1 The Subscription Fees, Data, and Support Fees chargeable to the Customer are as set out on the Website at the time the Customer registers for Diffusion Cloud and as confirmed in the email confirmation sent by PUSH.
 PUSH reserves the right to amend the Subscription and Support Fees at its discretion at any time provided that it gives the Customer not less than 30 days’ prior notice by email of such changes.
 If the Customer does not agree to the amended fees it may terminate this Agreement in accordance with clause 14.2.

 5.4 In the event that the Customer does not pay all fees when due (a) PUSH reserves the right to charge interest at 4% per annum above the prevailing base rate on any unpaid amount from the due date until payment is received in full, whether before or after judgement and (b) PUSH may suspend the Customer’s access to Diffusion Cloud until such time as payment (including any accrued interest) is made.